riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ## Board Support
+* The `ClevoOpenBoardPkg` contains board implementations for Clevo systems.
 * The `KabylakeOpenBoardPkg` contains board implementations for Kaby Lake systems.
 * The `PurleyOpenBoardPkg` contains board implementations for Purley systems.
-* The `ClevoOpenBoardPkg` contains board implementations for Clevo systems.
+* The `WhiskeylakeOpenBoardPkg` contains board implementations for Whiskey Lake systems.

 ## Board Package Organization
 The board package follows the standard EDK II package structure with the following additional elements and guidelines: